jacksleight/statamic-raster/README.md

 # Statamic Raster

-Rasterize views and partials to images by simply dropping in a tag and fetching a URL.
+Easily rasterize views and partials to images by dropping in a tag and fetching a URL.
 Automatic scaling, caching and protection.
 Zero configuration.

 ## Installation